Consulting Practice Areas

 “Leave them better off than when you came”

-Community development involves all parties understanding the process and the possibilities.
-When residents and impacted populations don’t fully understand the process, goodwill is eroded and the prospect of a greater good is diminished.
-RBA Creative works with residents, businesses and organizations impacted by development, positively or negatively, to better engage in the process through greater understanding.
-Areas of assistance include organizational capacity building; leadership development; resource development and allocation; business development; community and real estate development training; and legislative process instruction.
+Good community development involves all parties understanding the process and the possibilities.
+When residents and impacted populations don’t fully understand the process and possibilities, goodwill is eroded and the prospect of a greater good is diminished.
+RBA Creative seeks to work with residents, businesses and organizations impacted by development, positively or negatively, to better engage in the process through greater understanding.
+Our team provides general and prescriptive training and interventions to ensure that resident and community leaders are equipped with the tools to advocate for their constituents.
+Areas of assistance include real estate development 101, organizational capacity building; leadership development; resource development and allocation; business development; and legislative process.

 Technical Assistance services include: